 The alternator recharges the battery

-Test your alternator using an alternator/battery tester or voltmeter.
+Test your alternator using an alternator/battery tester or voltmeter (Learn how to test an alternator here).
 Ensure the drive belt is in good condition and does not slip on the alternator pulley.
-A dead battery, one that won't stay charged, or headlamps and interior lights that appear dim can indicate that your alternator is possibly bad.
+A dead battery, one that won’t stay charged, or headlamps and interior lights that appear dim can indicate that your alternator is possibly bad.
 Visually inspect your alternator for signs of the problem.
 If the alternator is replaced, be sure the battery is fully charged before starting the engine.
 This will prevent overload and potential damage to the replacement alternator.
 If the drive belt shows signs of wear, replace it to ensure the alternator will perform properly.
 If equipped with an automatic belt tensioner, inspect it for wear and binding/sticking.
 If it does not move smoothly it should be replaced along with the belt.

 Other Parts You Can Check:

 Fuses and fusible links protect the circuits in the charging system.
 A fusible link is a fuse imbedded in a wire.